Partnering with Code Officials to Build Stronger, Safer Communities

-Today, most of the United States is covered by a network of modern building regulations ranging in coverage from fire and structural safety to health, security and conservation of energy.
+Today, most of the United States and many other countries are covered by a network of modern building regulations ranging in coverage from fire and structural safety to health, security and conservation of energy.

 Public safety is not the only byproduct afforded by modern codes.
 Architects, engineers, contractors and others in the building community can take advantage of the latest technological advances incorporated in these codes to impart viable savings to the consumer.